 To clean molybdenum, first it must be degreased and then washed in acid.
 There are two recommended ways to chemically clean molybdenum: either an alkaline-acid or dual-acid wash.
 The choice depends primarily on the level of contamination and the accessibility of the contaminated area.
 An example of a formulation that would remove both light and heavy oxides is about 50% (by volume) nitric acid plus about 10% (by volume) hydrofluoric acid.
 All chemical washes are followed by a rinse in distilled water.

 Here are some common sense guidelines that should be followed when preparing molybdenum parts for EB welding:

 - It is important to clean parts and joints using solvents prior to using the wire brush.
-This allows the solvents to be far more effective by preventing the embedment of hydrocarbons and other contaminates into the part of joint that could be introduced by the brush.
+This allows the solvents to be far more effective by preventing the embedment of hydrocarbons and other contaminants into the part of the joint that could be introduced by the brush.

 - Since old or dirty stainless steel brushes risk contaminating the joint areas, it is critical to always use new or recently cleaned stainless steel brushes when cleaning.

 - Generally, surfaces that have been chemically etched, passivated or precision cleaned should not be wire brushed.

 - Clean all wire brushes and scraping/filing/cutting tools frequently.